Koil-raj/aws-image-thumbnail-generator/README.md

 cd ..

-#### Note: Alternatively, you can use the provided deployment/build_zip.sh script package the lambda function.
+#### Note: Alternatively, you can use the provided deployment/build_zip.sh script package the lambda function (Make sure you give the execute permission for build_zip.sh and get into the `deployment` directory and run `sh build_zip.sh`).

 ### 2. Create and Configure AWS Lambda Function